 A vulnerable nation

-DPRK continues to face a multitude of challenges and remains extremely vulnerable to frequent disasters and the impact of climate change.
-In September 2019, DPRK was hit by typhoon Lingling.
-It brought strong wind and heavy rain, causing significant damage to crops and livelihoods.
+DPRK continues to face a multitude of challenges and remains extremely vulnerable to frequent disasters and the impact of the climate crisis.

 Our work in DPRK mainly focuses on improving food security and nutrition, water and sanitation, responding to emergencies, and building resilience.